dxoverdy/Integrating-Alpha2MQTT-with-Home-Assistant/README.md

 - Remember, if your Wi-Fi changes, you will need to update the WIFI_SSID and WIFI_PASSWORD to suit the new router.
 - Remember, if your Raspberry Pi changes, you will need to update MQTT_SERVER, MQTT_USERNAME and MQTT_PASSWORD to suit your new config.

-Flash this using the Sketch -> Upload menu.
+Flash this using instructions from the Alpha2MQTT repository.

 ## Node-RED - Alpha Ten Second State.json
 This flow imports the data from the ten second state from Alpha2MQTT and presents the results to Home Assistant as sensors.

-Download Alpha Ten Second State.json from the GitHub repository
+Download Alpha Ten Second State.json from the Alpha2MQTT GitHub repository

 Click Node-RED on the left hand side

 After a pause, you will be greeted with the Intro:

 ![Node Red Intro](Images/NodeRedIntro.PNG)

 Skip through the intro

 At the top right, click the three-line menu burger and click Import

 ![Node Red Import](Images/NodeRedIMPORT.PNG)

 Click 'select a file to import' and browse to the Alpha Ten Second State.json downloaded a few steps ago.